Ricette di Sicilia

 📦 Storage

-- • Store the fried sweet bread in an airtight container at room temperature for 2–3 days.
+- • Store the fried bread in an airtight container at room temperature to keep its freshness for up to 2-3 days.

-- • Keep it away from heat and humidity to preserve its crispness.
+- • Keep it away from damp areas to preserve its signature crispness.

 🍷 Pairing